jodymgustafson/ana-log/readme.md

 Log levels are defined by the enumeration `LogLevel`.

 - `LogLevel.All`: Logs all messages
+- `LogLevel.Trace`: Logs all messages at trace level and above
-- `LogLevel.Debug`: Logs all messages at debug level and above
+- `LogLevel.Debug`: Logs all messages at debug level and above (trace will not be logged)
-- `LogLevel.Info`: Logs all messages at info level and above (debug will not be logged)
+- `LogLevel.Info`: Logs all messages at info level and above (trace and debug will not be logged)
-- `LogLevel.Warn`: Logs all messages at warn level and above (debug and info will not be logged)
+- `LogLevel.Warn`: Logs all messages at warn level and above (trace, debug and info will not be logged)
-- `LogLevel.Error`: Logs all messages at error level and above (debug, info and warn will not be logged)
+- `LogLevel.Error`: Logs all messages at error level and above (trace, debug, info and warn will not be logged)
-- `LogLevel.Fatal`: Logs all messages at fatal level and above (debug, info, warn and error will not be logged)
+- `LogLevel.Fatal`: Logs all messages at fatal level and above (trace, debug, info, warn and error will not be logged)
 - `LogLevel.None`: No messages will be logged

 ## Loggers